-It is obvious that the three concepts have strongly overlapping definitions, which are all covered by the definition in Table 1 above.
+It is obvious that the three concepts have strongly overlapping definitions, which are all covered by the definition in Table 1 at the start.
+The SC index measures state capture.
+It is compiled as explained by Kaufmann (2024).
+It follows that it equally measures political capitalism and crony capitalism.
+This will be assumed from now.

-The SC index measure state capture, as explained by Kaufmann (2024).
-It is compiled from a set of 18 indicators published by different agencies/NGOs, so it is not primary data.
+It uses a set of 18 indicators published by different agencies/NGOs, so it is not primary data.
 However, none of these indicators overlap with T, the Transparency Internationals corruption index, and EF, the Fraser Institute's Economic Freedom index.